Salina-Bee/writers-deck/README.md

 Writer's Deck is a website where users can organize their notes into cards.
 They can choose to keep these cards private, or to share them and collaborate with other users.
 To see the mockup designed for this website, please go to [Writer's Deck - Mockup.pdf](https://github.com/Salina-Bee/writers-deck/blob/main/Writer's%20Deck%20-%20Mockup.pdf)

 ## Tools and Technologies
-- MongoDB
-- Express
-- React
-- NodeJS
+- MongoDB: database
+- Express, NodeJS: server-side request handling
-- Figma
+- React: frontend development
-- CSS, Tailwind CSS
+- CSS, Tailwind CSS: stylizing
+- Figma: mockup design
-- TipTap, ProseMirror
+- TipTap, ProseMirror (expected): headless editor framework

 ## Scope and Requirements